 Kihk is the Ambassador and Minister for Foreign Affairs.

 Sir Hellchaser, the Hammer of Mercinae holds rank of Minister for Justice and Homeland Security.

-Carmina the Wandering Alchemist is the Minister for Public Relations.
+Painted Lady Carmina is the Minister for Public Relations.

 The following crown appointments have been made:

 Eccentric Mya the Half-Blind Seer has been honoured with the post of City Librarian.